ctuning/reproduce-milepost-project/README.md

 Relatively stable.
 We mainly use MILEPOST GCC now to extract semantic program features for compatibility with previous models.

-We strongly suggest you to read this [CK getting started guide](https://github.com/ctuning/ck/wiki/First-Feeling) first!
+We strongly suggest you to read this [getting started guide](https://github.com/ctuning/ck/wiki/First-steps) first!

 Note that it becomes increasingly hard to rebuild MILEPOST GCC on latest Linux.
 This project was used as a proof-of-concept and we would like to develop similar feature extractors